IGJoshua/sotygeha/README.md

     lo broda be lo brode ku be lo brodi = lo broda bei(=bei'e) lo brode lo brodi [be'o]

+## FOI -> BOI
+The selma'o FOI has been merged into the selma'o BOI.

+It has also been made elidable.

+Because seriously, using a monosyllabic cmavo for such an obscure function is just the pinnacle of wastefulness.

+    me'o tei .abu .ebu foi cu se cmene zo .ac. -> me'o tei .abu .ebu [boi] cu se cmene zo .ac.

+## PEhO -> BAhE
+The selma'o PEhO has been merged into the selma'o BAhE.

+Forethought is always an option in mekso as an alternative to infix notation, and never needs to be marked explicitly.
+The marking with pe'o is always optional.
+Hence PEhO does not need to be its own selma'o.
+It is instead reassigned into BAhE.
+This changes grouping slightly, from (pe'o su'i pa boi re) to ((pe'o su'i) pa boi re), but the meaning of the structure is still the same.
+This is in contrast to reverse Polish notation, which requires FUhA to operate.

 ## List of eliminated selma'o

 The following is a list of all selma'o in the standard (CLL) Lojban grammar.